Insurance-friendly care: We’re in network with CareFirst/BCBS, Cigna, and United/GEHA. Availability varies by clinician.

 Aisha Yusuf, LGPC (she/her)

-Inclusive, skills-based therapy for adults and teens—especially BIPOC, immigrants, international students, and professionals—focusing on anxiety, trauma, depression, and life transitions.
+Warm, collaborative and inclusive therapy for adults and teens—especially BIPOC, immigrants, and young professionals—focusing on anxiety, trauma, depression, and life transitions.

 ⭐ Aisha offers self-scheduling for your first appointment — choose in-person or virtual.